Skip to main content

 • Christ → superabounding grace that overcomes both through a new creation.
 God’s righteous requirements are fulfilled in a new living way of the Spirit, not by written code.

 But sin is not counted (charged; held accountable) without the Law (Romans 5:13).
 The Greek word referring to accountability, ϵλλoγϵˊω (ellogeō), means “to enter into account; to be charged against.”
-What is Paul meaning, to charge against or hold accountable?
+What is Paul meaning when he says the Law charged against or held accountable?
 Lets look at an illustration.

 Illustration: The Mosaic Law as the “No Trespass Sign”